Charged particle motion and radiation in strong electromagnetic fields: Theory of strong electromagnetic fields

-A two-vertex process can in principle be separated into `two-step' and `one-step' components, where the latter encompasses all aspects of the probability not accounted for by the cascade, i.e. where the intermediary is purely virtual, interference and exchange contributions~\cite{ilderton.prl.2011}.
-Theoretical calculations of two-vertex processes focus not only on their phenomenology, but also the relative magnitudes of these two contributions.
+{A two-vertex process can in principle be separated into `two-step' and `one-step' components.
+The one-step component encompasses all contributions to the probability that are not accounted for by the cascade, which includes terms where the intermediary is purely virtual, as well as interference and exchange terms~\cite{ilderton.prl.2011}.} Theoretical calculations of two-vertex processes focus not only on their phenomenology, but also the relative magnitudes of these two contributions.
 For double nonlinear Compton scattering this includes both monochromatic~\cite{lotstedt.prl.2009} and pulsed plane waves~\cite{seipt.prd.2012,mackenroth.prl.2013}, and constant, crossed fields~\cite{king.pra.2015}.
 Trident pair creation has been studied for pulsed plane-wave backgrounds, to reconsider experimental results~\cite{hu.prl.2010,ilderton.prl.2011} (see \cref{sec:Experiments}) and the cascade and LCFA approximations~\cite{mackenroth.prd.2018,dinu.prd.2018}, as well as for constant-crossed field backgrounds~\cite{king.prd.2013,king.prd.2018}.
 Here the name `trident' encompasses all contributions to the probability; it sometimes refers exclusively to the one-step process~\cite{burke.prl.1997}, with the two-step process treated separately as nonlinear Compton scattering followed by nonlinear Breit-Wheeler pair creation.

 The two-step contribution is the `product' of \emph{polarized} subprocesses~\cite{king.prd.2013,king.pra.2015,dinu.prd.2020}.
-Numerical implementations of strong-field QED processes in simulation codes have generally employed polarization-averaged rates.
+Numerical implementations of SFQED processes in simulation codes have generally employed polarization-averaged rates.
 Calculations of the trident pair creation and double Compton probabilities in a constant, crossed field, which compare the use of polarization-averaged and -resolved rates, indicate that this is accurate to within a few per cent~\cite{king.pra.2013,king.pra.2015}.
 However, the spin and polarization of intermediate particles may evolve under the action of the external field, due to, e.g. vacuum polarization~\cite{king.pra.2016} and spin precession, enhancing this difference.
 We discuss the importance of these dynamics in \cref{sec:Spin} and their possible applications in \cref{sec:PolarizedBeams}.

 The dominance of the two-step contribution itself, assuming polarization-resolved subprocesses, is assessed for the trident process in a constant crossed field~\cite{king.prd.2013} and in a pulsed plane wave~\cite{dinu.prd.2018,mackenroth.prd.2018}.
 The error in taking only this contribution is one part in a thousand for $a_0 = 50$ and an electron energy of 5~GeV, and becomes substantial for $a_0 < 10$ only if the electron energy exceeds 100~GeV~\cite{mackenroth.prd.2018}.
 However, the two-step contribution can be dominant even if $a_0 \simeq 1$, provided that the field duration is sufficiently long~\cite{dinu.prd.2020}: note that in this case, the subprocesses must be described with rates that go beyond the LCFA (see \cref{sec:LCFA}) and the treatment of the polarization of the intermediate particle is more complicated~\cite{dinu.prd.2020}.